 At the base of every hair follicle, right at the scalp, are sebaceous glands.
 These get a bad rap as most people complain about greasy or oily hair.
 Chances are, if you’re using conventional hair products, your stripping the natural healthy oils from these sebaceous glands that actually help to protect, nourish and fight against infection.
 The more chemicals you put on your scalp, but more you harm the sebaceous glands, which in turns gets you reaching for more shampoo, conditioner, defrizzer, hair color and so on.

-The root cause of many scalp issues arises from hormonal imbalances, dietary zinc deficiency, fungal infections, such as candida and even digestive and constipation issues.
-It’s important to address these issues, along with using more natural and organic options for hair care.
+The root cause of many scalp issues stem from hormonal imbalances, dietary zinc deficiency, fungal infections, such as candida and even digestive and constipation issues.
+It’s important to address these issues, along with using more organic options for natural hair care.
+If you’re looking to reboot your hair health, Morrocco Method carries a great Healthy Hair Starter Package, which provides a mix of botanicals, clays and essential oils to get you started.

 If you’re suffering with a dry, itchy and flaky scalp, try using rosemary or pine essential oil.
 You can add a few drops to your head and gently message the oils into your scalp.
 Both oils contain antibacterial and antifungal properties.
 Peppermint essential oil is very cooling and great for inflammation and helps to combat itchiness.